targos/gwt-api-exporter/README.md

  * -o, --output:   Path for the output file (default: lib.js)
  * -e, --exports:  Exported namespace of the API (without $wnd)
  * -p, --package:  Path to a package.json file (default: null).
 If a valid file is provided, the generated lib will contain a header with some metadata like the name, description, version number...
+ * -f, --no-fake:  Do not use fakeWindow in browser (default: true).
+This is particularly useful if methods from the main window need to be called (for example $wnd.addEventListener).
+Care must be taken not to pollute the global object when this option is on.

 ## License